getify/foi-lang/formalization-work/Foi-Specification.md

 ### §2.9 Block Scoping

-Foi has three syntactic block forms.
+Foi has four syntactic block forms.
 They all introduce a new frame whose parent is the enclosing environment.

 #### §2.9.1 Bare Block Expression: `{ stmts }`

-A bare block expression introduces a new frame and evaluates its statements in sequence.
+A bare block expression (Syntactic-Grammar `BareBlockExpr`) introduces a new frame and evaluates its statements in sequence.

 ```java
 {